Occupational Safety and Health

 Conducting Risk Assessments

-We have established Risk Assessment Standards and conduct risk assessments when starting a new operation, when changing an operational method, and for all operations once a year to reveal and assess potential risks, and carry out efforts to rectify dangerous points.
+Shinko has established Risk Assessment Standards and conducts risk assessments when starting a new operation, when changing an operational method, and for all operations once a year to reveal and assess potential risks, and carry out efforts to rectify dangerous points.
+We also implement safety patrols monthly by Safety and Health Committee members and specialized committee members to identify and improve dangerous points.
+To systematically reduce the danger of identified risks, each plant manages the progress of corrections and reports to the Central Committee on Safety and Health Plus Fire and Disaster Prevention.
+In FY2024, 1,803 corrective actions were completed company-wide.

 Initiatives to Raise Employee Awareness of Safety and Health